majuss/easybox904/README.md

 ```bash
 ssh-keygen
 ```
 Save an empty file named: "sesame.txt" on the root of your FAT32 formated USB-stick.
+Don't save it with the `Windows Editor` (this won't result in an empty file..) use `Notepad++` or Linux' `touch`.
 This file will initialize the ssh access.

 To check if the step one was succesful you should check this list: